Economy of Ukraine: 2000 to 2014

 Ukraine suffered severely in the economic crisis of 2008.
 Because of it Ukraine experienced a drought in capital flows.
-The hryvnia, which had been pegged at a rate of 5:1 to the U.S. dollar, was devalued to 8:1, and was stabilized at that ratio until the beginning of 2014.
-In 2008, Ukraine's economy ranked 45th in the world according to 2008 GDP (nominal), with a total nominal GDP of US$188 billion, and nominal per-capita GDP of US$3,900.
+The hryvnia, which had been pegged at a rate of 5:1 to the U.S. dollar, was devalued to 8:1, and was stabilised at that ratio until the beginning of 2014.
+In 2008, Ukraine's economy ranked 45th in the world according to GDP (nominal), with a total nominal GDP of US$188 billion, and nominal per capita GDP of US$3,900.
 There was 3% unemployment at the end of 2008.
 Over the first 9 months of 2009, unemployment averaged 9.4%.
 The final official unemployment rates for 2009 and 2010 were 8.8% and 8.4%, although the CIA World Factbook notes a "large number of unregistered or underemployed workers".
 Ukraine's GDP fell by 15% in 2009.

 The Ukrainian economy recovered in the first quarter of 2010 due to the recovery of the world economy and increasing prices for metals.
-Ukraine's real GDP growth in 2010 was 4.3%, leading to a per-capita PPP GDP of US$6,700.
-In 2011, Ukrainian politicians estimated that 40% of Ukraine's economy is a shadow economy.
+Ukraine's real GDP growth in 2010 was 4.3%, leading to a per capita PPP GDP of US$6,700.
+In 2011, Ukrainian politicians estimated that 40% of Ukraine's economy was a shadow economy.

 In the summer of 2013, Ukrainian exports to Russia fell substantially due to Russia's stricter customs controls.

 By October 2013, the Ukrainian economy had become stuck in recession.
 Moody's downgraded Ukraine's credit rating to Caa1 (poor quality and very high credit risk) in September 2013.
-At the time, swap markets rated Ukraine's default probability over the next five years at 50 percent.
+At the time, swap markets rated Ukraine's default probability over the next five years at 50%.
 In 2013, Ukraine saw no growth in GDP.